pa3axa/13CM-PA/README.md

 ## PCB

-If there is any interest to buy the PCB for this project i will make them available via hosting via an online PCB maker that can handle payment, handling shipment.
+If there is any interest to buy the PCB for this project i will make them available via hosting via an online PCB maker that can handle payment and shipment.
 As this is rather time consuming and its my hobby not a business, so drop me an email if want to order boards